Downloading from the ICARE server

 During download

 During an sftp_download, you can set the convert keyword argument to true.
 By default, this will save downloads in the HDF5 (.h5) format instead of the expected HDF4 (.hdf) format.
 You can overload the ICARE.convert_file function, see section about Converting to other file formats.
-However, only one or the other format will be saved.
+However, you are allowed to save only one other format.

 Separate file conversions